Introduction

 JSON

-By default, backups are created in JSON format.
-While not easily readable, this format is essential for restore functionality, as it preserves metadata, ensuring a more complete backup.
+While not easily readable, JSON is essential for restore functionality, as it preserves metadata, ensuring a more complete backup.

 JSON backups also cover more ground, as some data couldn't be converted to Markdown (see below).